OdeToCode/Katas/Refactoring/README.txt

 -	See if you can also eliminate switch statements and multiple exit points from methods.

-Anything is fair game in this lab – create new classes, new methods, and rename tests.
+Anything is fair game  – create new classes, new methods, and rename tests.
 The only restriction is that the existing tests have to keep working.
 Lean on the tests and run them after every small change to make sure you are on the right path.